-Start Now will turn off Reddit from right now and last as long as you want.
+Start Now will turn off Youtube from right now and last up to 24 hours.
 You’ll set the length by tapping Length and entering the number of hours you want to stay away from the app, and then tap Start Session.

 Start Later allows you to choose the start and end time and add it as a once-off blocking session to your schedule.
-The blocking session will automatically begin at the time you schedule it – you don’t need to log back in.
+The blocking session will automatically begin at the time you schedule it.

 Recurring Sessions block YouTube between set hours on select days.
 For example, you can block YouTube from 7 PM to midnight Monday through Friday to stop kids from watching videos at bed time.

 Build a Healthy Relationship with YouTube